turnuphosting/varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x/README.md

 When WHM/cPanel is present, the installer restarts Apache through `/scripts/restartsrv_httpd` before Hitch is started to guarantee the correct initialization order.

+During installation the script will stop or prompt you to stop any services binding to ports `80`, `443`, `8080`, `8443`, or `4443` (for example nginx, crowdsec, or legacy Hitch instances) so Varnish, Apache, and Hitch can claim their required listeners without manual troubleshooting.

 Manual WHM tweaks are no longer required, but you can still verify the values under **WHM → Server Configuration → Tweak Settings** if you want to confirm the change.

 ## 📋 Installation Options